What is CBD Flower?

 Perhaps the most common reason people are choosing CBD joints over other forms of CBD is that smoking CBD flower may help users quit tobacco and marijuana.

-CBD hemp flower has a similar look, aroma, and taste as marijuana, giving marijuana smokers a similar sensory experience without the “high.”
+CBD hemp flower has a similar look, aroma, and taste like marijuana, giving marijuana smokers a similar sensory experience without the “high.”
 Many users report the best way to replace marijuana with CBD flower is to incorporate CBD joints into your routine while slowly phasing out marijuana.

 Most importantly, CBD may help users quit tobacco cigarettes which are responsible for almost half a million deaths every year in the U.S. alone.
 Cigarettes are filled with dangerous chemicals known to cause cancer and increase the risk of developing heart and lung disease.
 Tobacco also contains nicotine, the habit-forming ingredient responsible for cigarettes’ addictive properties.
 In contrast, CBD has no harmful ingredients or addictive chemicals.